Vai Raja Vai: Plot

 Karthik is a middle-class boy gifted with extrasensory perception who works at an IT company.
 He has a girlfriend Priya.
 During school days, he scores good in the exams using his power, so his father asks him to suppress this power to avoid suspicion due to prior incidents.

 Then Karthik meets Pandian aka Panda at his office and befriends him.
 Panda, a gambler, learns of Karthik's power and asks him to play cricket gambling by using his power.
 Rangarajan aka Rande is in charge of cricket gambling under an unknown man known as Kumar.
 Karthik wins a crore in gambling and uses 10 lakhs for his elder sister Gayathri's marriage.

-Panda, Karthik and Sathish vacation in Goa to spend the gambling money.
+Panda, Karthik and Sathish goes on a vacation to Goa to spend the gambling money.
 There, Rande threatens Karthik to play roulette in the Casino Royale ship.
 Initially Karthik hesitates, but Rande threatens him by kidnapping Priya.
 Karthik accepts to play.
 By this incident, Priya realises Karthik's power.
 To train Karthik, Shreya comes to help.
 Karthik plays the game and tricks Rande to take his place in gambling.
 The casino officials arrest Rande.
 Karthik, with his money won in the gambling with Panda, Sathish and Priya, escapes and goes back home.
 Shreya helps Rande escape from guards by the saying of Kumar.

 Rande traces Karthik and takes him to his place.
 There, Karthik uses his power to fight Rande's sidekicks and threatens Rande.
 At that time, a Rolls-Royce Phantom arrives and is revealed that the unknown man Kumar is Kokki Kumar, and he asks Karthik to play for him in politics.